-From: Greg Smith, VP Procurement & Inventory Management Subject: Sole Source Contracts for Hardware and Software Maintenance Disposition: Approval Presentation: Greg A. Smith, Vice President of Procurement & Inventory Management and Kerry Kinkade, Vice President & Chief Information Officer
+From: Taulby Roach, President and Chief Executive Officer; Greg Smith, VP Procurement & Inventory Management Subject: Sole Source Contracts for Hardware and Software Maintenance Disposition: Approval Presentation: Greg A. Smith, Vice President of Procurement & Inventory Management and Kerry Kinkade, Vice President & Chief Information Officer

-To present to the Audit, Finance and Administration Committee, for approval and recommendation to the Board of Commissioners, a request for sole source contracts for Hardware and Software Maintenance as budgeted for FY 2020.
+To present to the Board of Commissioners for approval, a request for sole source contracts for Hardware and Software Maintenance as budgeted for FY 2020.